Wohlstand/ADLMIDI-Player-Java/README.md

 # Tips

 * This application audio playback may lag on various devices, therefore you can reduce number of emulated chips
-* If you are using "4-operators" banks, you can increase number of 4-op channels into number of chips multiped to 6 (each OPL3 chip supports maximum 6 four-operator channels)
+* If you are using "4-operators" banks, you can increase number of 4-op channels into number of chips multiped to 6 (each OPL3 chip supports maximum 6 four-operator channels).
+Or simply use "<Auto>" mode which will automatically choose count of necessary 4-operator channels in dependence on a bank.
 * Set number of four-operator channels into zero if you are using 2-operator banks (most of banks are 4-operators.
 Pseudo-four-operator banks are 2-operator banks with double-voice support)

-More detailed about playing MIDI with this application you also can find on [libADLMIDI library repo](git@github.com:Wohlstand/libADLMIDI.git)
+More detailed about playing MIDI with this application you also can find on [libADLMIDI library repo](https://github.com/Wohlstand/libADLMIDI/)